taliahtarik/dsprojectjterm/README.md

 ---

 ## Excess Readmission Ratio by State
+### How do hospital readmission rates vary, and what patterns can be identified in regional disparities?

 This choropleth map provides an interactive overview of hospital readmission trends across the United States, showcasing state-level performance and identifying areas of high risk and effective care management through Excess Readmission Ratios (ERR) across six medical conditions.